-You are reading part 3 of a 3-part Privacy Playbook.
+You are reading part 3 of a 3-part privacy playbook.
 Jump to section 1.
 Build direct relationships with your customers or 2.
 Ensure your measurement remains accurate and actionable.

-Use first-party data to engage audiences
+Rely on first-party data to engage audiences

 Use automation to help you discover new audiences

 One of the most exciting benefits of machine learning is its potential to help marketers reach qualified audiences — even when some signals are limited.

 Google audience targeting can factor a wide range of signals with the help of machine learning to reach interested users and optimize which ad to show them.

 - What their interests might be based on websites and apps they use